connorslade/sdr-workshop/slides/2-spectrogram-project.md

 - Each chunk of samples needs to be processed quickly or the program won't run in real time (Python on its own is not fast enough!)
 - Numpy allows efficiently performing operations on large datasets
+- The PyRTL-SDR method `read_samples` actually returns a numpy array

 <br>